Keep up to date with University news and upcoming events.

 Learning improves our self-esteem, keeps us connected and involved and helps us adapt to change and find meaning in our lives.
 It has also been shown to help prevent depression in later years.
 Try learning something new today.
 Read a new book or research something you’ve always been curious about.

 Giving to others can create positive feelings and help you to connect with other people.
 It can be as simple as asking a friend how they are or giving your time to listen to someone who needs support or company.
-Take the time to check in with a colleague or friend who may be on their own during the winter break.
+Take the time to check in with a classmate or friend.
 A short phone call could be all it takes to brighten someone’s day.

 If you are struggling with the current government restrictions you are not alone, and support is available.
 There is a range of internal and external resources available.